 That way, you'll know if there is any fraudulent activity and can notify your lender right away.
 Undetected fraud can end up on your credit report and drag down your credit score, so it helps to get notifications of any suspicious activity.
 You can also request a free copy of your credit report from each of the credit bureaus through AnnualCreditReport.com.

-If you're considering a secured credit card to establish or rebuild credit, Experian CreditMatch™ can help you find the right card for your circumstances.
+If you're considering a secured credit card to establish or rebuild credit, Experian CreditMatch™ can help you find a card for your circumstances.